ADimeo/MensaQueueBot/README.md

 	- Stores these reports without allowing direct inference of who reported it
 	- Reports are stored in a sqlite database
 - Allows users to request the current queue length
+- Allows to define messages that should be sent to users the next time they interact with the bot
+    - In praxis, this is mostly used for changelogs
+    - To define a new message to be sent, edit `changelog.psv`
 - That's about it